Frank Lloyd Wright: Divorces

 In 1926, Olga's ex-husband, Vlademar Hinzenburg, sought custody of his daughter, Svetlana.
-In October 1926, Wright and Olgivanna were accused of violating the Mann Act and arrested in Tonka Bay, Minnesota.
+In October 1926, Wright and Olgivanna were accused of violating the Mann Act and were arrested in Tonka Bay, Minnesota.
 The charges were later dropped.

-Wright and Miriam Noel's divorce was finalized in 1927.
+The divorce of Wright and Miriam Noel was finalized in 1927.
 Wright was again required to wait for one year before remarrying.
 Wright and Olgivanna married in 1928.

 Later career

 Taliesin Fellowship

 In 1932, Wright and his wife Olgivanna put out a call for students to come to Taliesin to study and work under Wright while they learned architecture and spiritual development.
 Olgivanna Wright had been a student of G. I. Gurdjieff who had previously established a similar school.
 Twenty-three came to live and work that year, including John (Jack) H. Howe, who would become Wright's chief draftsman.
 A total of 625 people joined The Fellowship in Wright's lifetime.
 The Fellowship was a source of workers for Wright's later projects, including: Fallingwater; The Johnson Wax Headquarters; and The Guggenheim Museum in New York City.

 Considerable controversy exists over the living conditions and education of the fellows.
 Wright was reputedly a difficult person to work with.
 One apprentice wrote: "He is devoid of consideration and has a blind spot regarding others' qualities.
 Yet I believe, that a year in his studio would be worth any sacrifice."
-The Fellowship evolved into The School of Architecture at Taliesin which was an accredited school until it closed under acrimonious circumstances in 2020.Taking on the name "The School of Architecture" in June 2020, the school moved to the Cosanti Foundation, which it had worked with in the past.
+The Fellowship evolved into The School of Architecture at Taliesin which was an accredited school until it closed under acrimonious circumstances in 2020.
+Taking on the name "The School of Architecture" in June 2020, the school moved to the Cosanti Foundation, which it had worked with in the past.